EmmaNguyen/gray/_posts/2020-04-24-privacy-tech-ai.md

 *   Road map of PyGrid and PySyft in 2020.

+*Most of this summary note is updated from the Content Sharing Call of OpenMined Community - one of the most active open groups about privacy-preserving data science and AI.
+Please go to original blogs for more details if you have any questions.
+Thanks Nick from Miratrix/ OpenMined to share information with me.*

 # WHY AND HOW PRIVACY TECH SHOULD BE USED IN HEALTH DATA

 [Link](https://blog.openmined.org/genetic-data-privacy/)